 Corrosion resistance: corroded brake systems are prone to failure.
 If you have to immerse your trailer in saltwater to launch your boat, make sure your brakes are corrosion-resistant galvanized or stainless steel systems.
 Inexpensive flushing system kits extend the life of your drum brakes.

 Thoroughly rinse the brake system with freshwater after wet launching your boat.
-We have freshwater flushing systems that attach to your garden hose and are the easiest way to keep your system clean.
+We have freshwater flushing systems like our Trailer Spa Washdown System that attach to your garden hose and are the easiest way to keep your system clean.
 We also offer Salt-Away and Pure Oceans Salt-Off salt removing treatment in spray bottles for flushing outboard engines, which also works well to prevent corrosion on trailer brakes.
 If you are confident, mechanically inclined, and have some familiarity with hydraulic systems (bleeding lines, for example) upgrading or replacing brake components may be a backyard project for you.